kilo-mike/kilo-mike/README.md

 ### Hi there 👋

-I am a Java SDET Treinee currently at Sparta Global ☕
+I am a Java SDET currently at Sparta Global ☕

 <!--